-It is the official policy of the Alabama State Department of Education and Enterprise-Ozark Community College that no person in Alabama shall, on the grounds of race, color, disability, sex, religion, creed, national origin, or age, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program, activity, or employment.
-Enterprise-Ozark Community College complies with non-discriminatory regulations under Title VI and Title VII of the Civil Rights Act of 1964; and Title IX Educational Amendment of 1972.
-Inquiries concerning this policy may be directed to Enterprise-Ozark Community College, Office of the Registrar/Associate Dean of Students, P.O.
+It is the official policy of the Alabama State Department of Education and Enterprise State Community College that no person in Alabama shall, on the grounds of race, color, disability, sex, religion, creed, national origin, or age, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program, activity, or employment.
+Enterprise State Community College complies with non-discriminatory regulations under Title VI and Title VII of the Civil Rights Act of 1964; and Title IX Educational Amendment of 1972.
+Inquiries concerning this policy may be directed to Enterprise State Community College, Office of the Assoicate Dean of Students for Enrollment Management, P.O.
 Box 1300, Enterprise, Alabama 36331, (334) 347-2623, ext.
 2233.